adharshkamath/ErlangVector/README.md

 ```
 vclock:init() - starts the clock and waits to receive messages from connected nodes

-util:broadcast(PName) - Sends a broadcast signal to the local process with registered
+util:broadcast() - Sends a broadcast signal to the local process,
-                                name PName, which then broadcasts its current vector
+                             which then broadcasts its current vector

-util:unicast(PName, Dest) - Sends a unicast signal to the local process with registered name
+util:unicast(Dest) - Sends a unicast signal to the local process, which then
-                      PName, which then sends its current vector to a remote node named Dest
+                        sends its current vector to a remote node named Dest

-util:recordEvent(PName, EvName) - Registers a new event with name EvName,
+util:recordEvent(EvName) - Registers a new event with name EvName,
-                                        in a local process with registered name PName
+                                        in the local process

-util:kill(PName) - Sends a kill signal to the local process with registered name PName
+util:kill() - Sends a kill signal to the local process

 ```